Wednesday, November 19, 2008

 Public Advocate Betsy Gotbaum on Willets Point

 Yesterday, the City Council voted on the development plan for Willets Point.
-It's no secret that I've had some
+It's no secret that I've had some serious reservations about this plan since it was introduced.

 I have voiced my concerns that the needs of local business owners in the Willets Point must be addressed.
 For months, I’ve been advocating that the city sit down with local business owners and workout a situation that meets everyone’s needs.
 And it appears – for the majority of businesses – that this may have happened.
 This is welcome news.